RomlinGroup/Flatpack/package/flatpack/README.md

 predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*

 `3.2.0` (2024-03-09)\
-*Added support for installing local flatpacks using --local.*
+*Added support for unboxing local flatpacks using --local.*

 `3.1.0` (2023-12-11)\
 *Introduced a local web interface for a better user experience.*